 DIY Dandelion Recipes

 There are so many ways to incorporate the dandelion plant into your every day meals.
 One of the best ways to experience all of the dandelion benefits is by making your own dandelion tea.
-You can make tea with the roots or flowers of dandelions.
+If you like to drink other herbal teas such as chamomile or nettle, you may also enjoy dandelion tea and vice versa.
+You can make tea with the dandelion roots or flowers.
 It’s very easy — steep the root or flowers for 30 minutes in boiling water.
 You can strain the roots and flowers or drink them up with your tea.
+You can also just buy some organic dandelion tea bags if you would like to skip this step.
+If you’d like to add further health benefits to your tea, look for tea bags that contain both dandelion and turmeric.

 For a few ideas concerning dandelion’s detoxifying properties, check out my six-step liver cleanse; consuming dandelion root has the power to improve immune system function and detoxify the body.

-Dandelion greens are a great addition to make sauces or dips.
+Dandelion greens can taste pleasantly as an addition to make sauces or dips.
 For example, try adding 1/2 cup of dandelion stems to my Cilantro Pesto Recipe.
 Both the cilantro and dandelions are high in antioxidants that fight free radicals, help support the body in detoxification and have antimicrobial properties.

 Dandelions are also great with seafood and pasta dishes.
 The dandelion flower can used as an herb — just to add a little kick to your plate.
 Try adding a tablespoon of chopped dandelion stems to my Salmon Patties Recipe.
 This healthy salmon patties recipe is sure to become a family favorite because it’s loaded with healthy omega-3 fats and has a delicious flavor!
 The added dandelion boosts the health benefits of this already nutritious meal.